NHS Compensation Payouts Guide

 NHS Resolution report insights

-Each year, NHS Resolution releases a report that provides valuable insights into medical negligence claims against the NHS.
-The most recent report, covering the financial year 2022/23, offers the following insights:
+Each year, NHS Resolution releases a report that provides valuable insights into compensation claims and medical negligence claims against the NHS.
+Between 2022 and 2023:

 • 80% of claims are settled without court proceedings being issued.